apache/trafficserver/doc/admin/hierachical-caching.en.rst

 cache, Traffic Server detects when a parent is not available and sends missed requests to another parent cache.
-If you specify more than two parent caches, then the order in which the parent caches are queried depends upon the parent proxy rules configured in the `parent.config <configuration-files/parent.config>`_ configuration file.
+If you specify more than two parent caches, then the order in which the parent caches are queried depends upon the parent proxy rules configured in the file:`parent.config` configuration file.
 By default, the parent caches are queried in the order they are listed in the configuration file.

+.. _configuring-traffic-server-to-use-a-parent-cache:

 Configuring Traffic Server to Use a Parent Cache
 ------------------------------------------------